FDSN/miniSEED3/extra-headers.rst

 FDSN Reserved Headers
 ----------------------------

-The **"FDSN"** key at the root of the extra headres are reserved for definition by the FDSN.
+The **"FDSN"** key at the root of the extra headers are reserved for definition by the FDSN.

 See :ref:`fdsn-reserved-headers` for documentation of these headers.